 Serve it over pasta, polenta, brown rice or your favorite whole grain.

-Top the sauteed broccoli rabe with grilled seafood, chicken, or Mediterranean pork chops.
+Top the sauteed broccoli rabe with grilled seafood, chicken, pasta, pork chops with vinegar peppers or Mediterranean pork chops.

 Serve it on crusty roll or bread.

 Sprinkle ¼ cup of freshly grated parmesan cheese just before serving.